engity-com/bifroest/docs/reference/auditlog/remote-targets/index.md

 # Remote targets

-Remote targets copy sealed `.baudit` or `.beaudit` audit-log segments byte for byte to external storage under `<producer-id>/<segment-file-name>`.
-Selected Recording targets copy sealed `.bcast` or `.becast` artifacts under `<producer-id>/<recording-uuid>.<suffix>` in the same way.
-The local journal remains the authoritative source and keeps all segments after successful delivery.
-Neither a JSONL export nor a decrypted `.cast` is created remotely.
-Clear `.baudit` and `.bcast` originals still contain confidential content after decompression; even encrypted originals expose signed public metadata.
-Apply access controls and independent retention policies at every remote destination.

-For example, an S3 target with bucket `company-bifroest-audit` and prefix `bifroest-auditlog` stores a sealed encrypted audit segment at `s3://company-bifroest-audit/bifroest-auditlog/<producer-id>/segment-00000000000000000001-<segment-hash>.beaudit`.
-Replace both angle-bracket placeholders with the actual producer ID and segment hash; a remote file name alone does not establish trust.
-Copy the object byte for byte when preserving remote evidence.
-A remote target does **not** receive the local `head.cbor` or active file: the [audit CLI](../../cli/audit/index.md) cannot verify that single downloaded segment as a complete journal.
-Retain a separately trusted chain tip to detect a missing suffix, and preserve the complete local journal for CLI verification.
+Remote targets copy **sealed originals**, not exports:

+* Audit segments: `.baudit` or `.beaudit` under `<producer-id>/<segment-file-name>`.
+* Selected session recordings: `.bcast` or `.becast` under `<producer-id>/<recording-uuid>.<suffix>`.

+The local journal remains authoritative and retains its segments.
+Remote targets never receive `head.cbor`, the active segment, JSONL or a decrypted Cast.
+A downloaded segment alone is **not** a complete journal for the [audit CLI](../../cli/audit/index.md).
+Keep the complete local journal for verification and an independently trusted chain tip to detect missing remote history.

+Clear originals contain confidential content after decompression; encrypted originals expose signed public metadata.
+Protect every destination and configure its retention independently.

 ## Available targets